adie1717/capstoneproject-2022/README.md

 # California EV Dreams
-A collaborative project to determine what factors drive ownership of electric vehicles in California.
+A collaborative project to determine what factors drive adoption of electric vehicles in California.

 ## Table of contents
 * [Overview of Project](#overview-of-project)